-Backup and Restore: it enables users to create backups for the system as well as selective files and folders, and then restore from backups created earlier.
+Backup and Restore: it enables users to create system image backups as well as file/folder backups.
+You are able to restore your system and personal data from the backups created earlier.
 It was first included in Windows Vista as the replacement of NTBackup.
 Removed on Windows 8.1, it is back on Windows 10.

-Now you have the basic understanding of Backup and Restore and File History.
+Now you have the basic understanding of File History and Backup and Restore.
 How to choose between the two tools?
 You can learn the elaborate differences between File History and Backup from the next part.

 Windows File History vs. Backup in different aspects

-Here I’ll compare Windows File History with Backup in three aspects:
+Here I’ll compare Windows 10 File History with Backup and Restore in three aspects:

-#1: File History vs. Backup in backup contents
+#1: Windows 10 File History vs. Backup in backup contents

 File History takes a regular backup (hourly by default) of your desktop, documents, music, photos and videos and other files contained in your user folder.
 Backup and Restore allows you to backup the system, entire drives as well as files in your user folder.
 You can also create a system repair disc with Backup and Restore.